-In the case of Alzheimer’s, inflammatory markers can be seen in the brain and are used to predict cognitive decline and the progression of dementia.
+In the case of Alzheimer’s, inflammatory markers are seen in the brain and used to predict cognitive decline and the progress of dementia.
 High levels of cytokines have been directly linked to the degree of inflammation and cognitive impairment.
-In some cases, genetic disposition to inflammation is the cause, however, this is the minority of cases.

-A key contributor to inflammation in the body is elevated blood sugar.
+A key contributor to inflammation is elevated blood sugar.

 A group of Chinese researchers confirmed the link between Alzheimer’s and type 2 Diabetes.
 This was also referenced in a 2012 study published in Nature.

-To fully experience the benefits of decreased inflammation as a result of elevated blood sugar, dietary modifications are essential.
+To fully experience the benefits of decreased inflammation as a result of elevated blood sugar, dietary changes are essential.
 For example eliminating processed carbohydrates, sugary drinks, and nutrient lacking substances, masquerading as food.

-In addition to limiting inflammation, gut health can be improved and supported by including fermented foods in your diet.
+In addition to limiting inflammation, gut health is improved and supported by including fermented foods in your diet.
 Fermented foods may include Kim Chi, Sauerkruat, Kefir, Kombucha and Yoghurt.

 The fermentation process creates a low pH environment unable to sustain pathogenic bacteria while also often allowing nutrients to have greater availability and therefore absorption.

-The gut has been called our second brain and is the key location for the manufacture of serotonin or the feel good chemical often out of balance in those with mood disorders.
+The gut has been called our second brain.
+It is where serotonin – the feel good hormone – is produced.
+Serotonin is commonly out of balance in those with mood disorders.